Written by: Harrison

 The Complete Beatles Recording Sessions, Mark Lewisohn

-Their progress bears this out.
 On the first day The Beatles recorded five takes of the rhythm track, featuring piano, drums and guitars.
-The third of these was the best, and onto this were overdubbed George's lead vocals, backing vocals from John and Paul, and tambourine, maracas, handclaps and more piano.
+The third of these was the best, and onto this were overdubbed Harrison’s lead vocals, backing vocals from John Lennon and Paul McCartney, and tambourine, maracas, handclaps and more piano.

 I read somewhere that they were going to perform this as part of the set at Candlestick Park in '66